mdzk-rs/mdzk/README.md

 $ nix run github:mdzk-rs/mdzk help
 ```

+### Pre-compiled binaries

+On the [Releases](https://github.com/mdzk-rs/mdzk/releases) page, you can find pre-compiled binaries for Windows and Linux (x86).

 ## Getting started

 We are still figuring out the exact user interface, so there would not be much help in a "getting started" guide just yet. mdzk works very much like [mdBook](https://rust-lang.github.io/mdBook/cli/index.html), so you can use their guide for the time being.
 We hope to provide a full documentation very soon...